Travis d'Arnaud Player Props: Braves vs. Rays

-Travis d'Arnaud returns to action for the Atlanta Braves against Taj Bradley and the Tampa Bay RaysJuly 8 at 7:15 PM ET.
+Travis d'Arnaud returns to action for the Atlanta Braves against Zach Eflin and the Tampa Bay RaysJuly 9 at 1:40 PM ET.

-In his last action (on July 4 against the Guardians) he went 1-for-5 with an RBI.
+He returns to action for the first time since July 4, when he went 1-for-5 with an RBI against the Guardians.

 Travis d'Arnaud Game Info & Props vs. the Rays